 Grown-Up Goals.
 Kid-Sized Joy.
 Learning in disguise.

-Discovery Center - Micro-Explorers Lab
+Discovery Center -Explorers Lab

 Bright living room with modern inventory